Patient Welcome & Forms

 Why should I choose physical therapy?

-The goal of physical therapy is to provide a sustainable solution to your condition.
-Although medication and other forms of treatment can be helpful in relieving symptoms, physical therapy comprehensively addresses the immediate requirements of your condition in addition to providing you with the exercises and changes in daily body mechanics necessary for permanent recovery.
-In some cases, your physician may opt to utilize medication in conjunction with physical therapy for optimal symptom relief.
-Additionally, physical therapy, unlike some other forms of treatment, is not intended to be continued long term as a maintenance program.
-We seek to find sustainable solutions to your condition so you can manage it independently following discharge.
+The goal of physical therapy is to provide a long-term solution to your condition, and to help you regain as much independence as possible.
+Although medication and other forms of treatment can be helpful in relieving symptoms, physical therapy addresses the immediate requirements of your condition in addition to providing you with the exercises and lessons in posture and performing daily activities in a way that will help to prevent your injury from coming back.
+In some cases, your physician may opt to use medication with physical therapy to relieve your symptoms.
+Additionally, physical therapy, unlike some other forms of treatment, is not intended to be continued long-term as a maintenance program.
+We seek to find solutions to your condition that will help you manage it independently following discharge.

 What office policies should I be aware of?